abdo754/Rugking/Rugking/README.txt

-i have figer thing out by going back to the mvcmoive exmple and stater all over again which is better there is a promblem the of making the controller i fix it beucase they was so mistake of spelling and also the place for it
+i have figer thing out by going back to the mvcmoive exmple and stater all over again which is better there is a promblem the of making the controller i fix it beucase they was so mistake of spelling and also the place for it Now i am make a SeedData in the model folder add items in my list